 - We will employ technology and other strategies to minimize environmental impact.

 LEED Building Design

-On October 19, 2010, the USGBC's Green Building Certification Institute completed their final review and officially awarded CHSC LEED Silver certification for the University Circle building.
+On October 19, 2010, the USGBC's Green Building Certification Institute completed its final review and officially awarded CHSC LEED Silver certification for the University Circle building.

 What is LEED?

 LEED stands for Leadership in Energy and Environmental Design.
-The United States Green Building Council (USGBC) created LEED as a rating system for green building.
+The United States Green Building Council (USGBC) created LEED as a rating system for green buildings.

 Green building refers to the design, construction, and operation of buildings in an environmentally friendly way.
 LEED promotes a whole-building approach to sustainability by recognizing performance in five key areas of human and environmental health: sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.
 The rating system is specific to the type of project.
 Some of the specific programs are LEED-New Construction, LEED-Existing Buildings, LEED-Commercial Interiors, LEED-Core and Shell, LEED-Homes, LEED-Neighborhood Development, and LEED-Schools.
 The rating systems are broken down into points for each type of credit.